VJigouline/SceneEditor/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/github/VJigouline/SceneEditor)
 [Angular documentation](https://angular.io/docs)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.
 Project options: routing and [SCSS](https://sass-lang.com/documentation) as a style sheet.

 ## Additional modules

-These modules should be added on top of the standard angular installation:
+These modules should be added on top of the standard angular installation (`npm update` should do it for you):

 `npm install angular-split` [Documentation](https://bertrandg.github.io/angular-split/#/documentation)
 `npm install three` [Documentation](https://threejs.org/docs/#manual/en/introduction/Import-via-modules)